 A long-term general purchasing agreement for the supply of strategic components, spare parts, ingredients or other products that are to be incorporated in the customer's end-product or used in its processes.
 Used in B2B context, for large corporates.

-This model general purchasing agreement (GPA) of Weagree is divided into chapters addressing the various aspects of the strategic long-term supply relationship:
+This model general purchasing agreement (GPA) of Weagree is divided into chapters addressing the various aspects of a (strategic) long-term supply relationship:

 The general purchase agreement provides a complete framework for ongoing supply of goods or services (with sample clauses for forecasting, ordering and delivery of such goods).
 The GPA also provides a framework for allocating intellectual property rights among the parties, including a proper indemnification clause addressing infringement of third-party rights.

-A general purchasing of this nature should probably also provide for a governance structure, to ascertain periodical evaluation of the relationship, coordinated guidance of ongoing supply and undertaken joint development projects.
-This reporting mechanism extends to subcontractors (and hence, a more elaborate provision on subcontractors has been included, so as to avoid that a customer is not ‘out of control’ towards the supply chain of its supplier as a consequence of such subcontractor having an indirect relationship.
+A general purchasing of this nature should probably also provide for a governance (account management) structure, to ascertain periodical evaluation of the relationship, coordinated guidance of ongoing supply and undertaken joint development projects.
+This reporting mechanism extends to subcontractors (and hence, more elaborate provision on subcontractors have been included, so as to avoid that a customer is not ‘out of control’ towards the supply chain of its supplier as a consequence of such subcontractor having an indirect relationship.